BruceEckel/BruceEckel-hugo/content/post/misunderstanding-python-class-attributes.md

     print(f"[Object {obj_name}] {attributes(obj)}")
 ```

-`attributes()` can be applied to both a class and an object.
-It uses the builtin
+`attributes()` can be applied to either a class or an object.
+It uses the
-`vars()` function to produce the object's dictionary, skips dunder functions,
+builtin `vars()` function to produce the dictionary, skips dunder functions, and
-and produces names and values.
-This is used in `show()` to display both the
+produces names and values or `"Empty"` if there are none. `attributes()` is used
-class and an object of that class.
-Now we can see the details when using class
+in `show()` to display both the class and an object of that class.
+Now we can
-attributes:
+see the details when using class attributes:

 ```python
 # 5_class_attributes.py